DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 Clients can be configured with many options.
 Our minimal machine-to-machine client here contains
-- A ClientId, which identifies the application to Identity Server so that it knows which client is trying to connect to it.
+- A ClientId, which identifies the application to IdentityServer so that it knows which client is trying to connect to it.
 - A Secret, which you can think of as the password for the client.
 - The list of scopes that the client is allowed to ask for.